 Members enrolled in the BadgerCare Plus Standard Plan and the BadgerCare Plus Benchmark Plan are eligible for enrollment in a BadgerCare Plus HMO.
-BadgerCare Plus Core Plan members are enrolled in BadgerCare Plus HMOs.
+Effective April 1, 2009, BadgerCare Plus Core Plan members will be enrolled in BadgerCare Plus HMOs.

 An individual who receives the FPW program, the TB-Only benefit, SeniorCare, or Wisconsin Well Woman Medicaid cannot be enrolled in a BadgerCare Plus HMO.